ghga-de/docs.ghga.de/user_docs/user_stories/dua-guideline.md

    activate GHGA
    GHGA ->> DAC : Forwards DAR
    deactivate GHGA
-   DAC ->> DR : Requests necessary information and DTA Template DR ->> DAC : Information on research project and signed DTA DAC ->> RDC : Informs RDC institution on decision <br/>(Acceptance / rejection) RDC ->> DR : Informs Data Requester on decision outcome. <br/>If positive sends countersigned DTA end rect rgb(250, 250, 250) note over DR, RDC: Decision Implementation / Data Download RDC ->> GHGA : Informs GHGA on decision on  DAR<br/> (Acceptance / rejection) GHGA ->> DR : Informs DR on decision. <br/> If positive provides download link end
+   DAC ->> DR : Requests necessary information and forwards DTA Template DR ->> DAC : Sends information on research project and signed DTA DAC ->> RDC : Informs RDC institution on decision <br/>(Acceptance / Rejection) RDC ->> DR : Informs Data Requester on decision outcome. <br/>If positive sends countersigned DTA end rect rgb(250, 250, 250) note over DR, RDC: Decision Implementation / Data Download RDC ->> GHGA : Informs GHGA on decision on  DAR<br/> (Acceptance /Rejection) GHGA ->> DR : Informs DR on decision. <br/> If positive provides download link end
 ```

 The primary objective of DACs is to oversee the access to Research Data.
 In contrast to <general:Research Ethics Committee|Research Ethics Committees> (Institutional Review Boards) that assess the full range of ethical issues associated with research projects, a DAC usually evaluates whether the proposed use of data is compatible with the data use conditions, in particular those specified in the data subject’s consent.

 We recommend that DACs authorising access to data deposited with GHGA establish a set of documents to serve as a basis for them to operate and reach decisions.
-These will usually include [terms of reference (TOR)](#dac-terms-of-reference-tor) and [standard operating procedures (SOP)](#dac-standard-operating-procedures-sops) for the DAC as well as a [list of criteria](#list-of-criteria-loc-for-data-access-decisions) for data access decisions and a [Data Transfer Agreement (DTA) template](#data-transfer-agreement-dta-template).
+These will usually include [terms of reference (TOR)](#dac-terms-of-reference-tor) and [standard operating procedures (SOP)](#dac-standard-operating-procedures-sops) for the DAC as well as a [list of criteria](#list-of-criteria-loc-for-data-access-decisions) for data access decisions and a [Data Transfer Agreement (DTA) template](#data-transfer-agreement-dta).
 These documents are further described below.

 ## Key Documents Recommended for DAC Operation